FreeRide: Harvesting Bubbles in Pipeline Parallelism: Conclusion

 \section{Conclusion}

-We propose \bb{}, a system to harvest the bubbles in \pp{} to serve generic GPU side tasks.
+We propose \bb{}, a middleware system that bridges the gap between the available yet hard-to-utilize bubbles in pipeline parallelism and running generic GPU side tasks to harvest them.
 It provides programming interfaces that abstract the life cycle of a side task as different states of a state machine and allows programmers to implement side tasks with little engineering effort.
-The side task manager and side task workers manage bubbles and side tasks and reduce the performance overhead of side tasks on pipeline training.
-Our evaluation shows that, on average, \bb{} achieves 7.8\% cost savings for long-running, expensive, pipeline training with a negligible performance overhead of only about 1\%.
+The side task manager and side task workers manage bubbles and side tasks, and reduce the performance overhead of side tasks on pipeline training.
+Our evaluation shows that, on average, \bb{} achieves 7.8\% cost savings for long-running and expensive pipeline training with a negligible performance overhead of about 1\%.

+\begin{acks} We thank the anonymous reviewers and our shepherd Ruben Mayer for their constructive feedback to improve this paper.
+This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Undergraduate Research Assistantship program of the Cheriton School of Computer Science at the University of Waterloo.